PBDC1: Proposed function

 Given the mass of data available on CXorf26, potential function is likely related to the workings of RNA polymerase II, ubiquitination, and ribosomes in the cytoplasm.
 The basis of these arguments is on the interaction data of human CXorf26 as well as its yeast homolog, YPL225W.
 Both homologs show interaction with multiple ubiquinated proteins as well as the transcriptional enzyme RNA polymerase II.
 For example, ubiquitiation and subsequent degradation of the 26S proteasome serves an important function in regulating transcription in eukaryotes.
 The yeast protein RPN11, which interacts with YPL225W, has a homolog in humans that is a metalloprotease component of 26S proteasome that also degrades proteins targeted for destruction by the ubiquitin pathway.
-These functions do not seem to relate to a polysaccharide biosynthesis function as would be assumed due to its conserved domain, but it may still play a role in secondary structure or sites of phosphorylation.
+These functions do not seem to relate to a polysaccharide biosynthesis function (as would be assumed due to its conserved domain), but it may still play a role in the secondary structure or sites of phosphorylation.

-Further experimentation into the potential role of CXorf26 can give further insight into its exact function in these key cellular processes.
-Experiments such as a RNA polymerase II inhibitor and subsequent gene expression of CXorf26 could enlighten potential function as well as a complete knockout of YPL225W in yeast using methods such as RNAi.
+Further experimentation into the potential role of CXorf26 may give further insight into its exact function in these key cellular processes.
+Experiments such as using a RNA polymerase II inhibitor and subsequent gene expression of CXorf26 could reveal potential functions as well as examination of a complete knockout of YPL225W in yeast using methods such as RNAi.